 Hartlepool Enterprise Zone (EZ) - Part of the 5-year Tees Valley wide EZ announced in 2011.
-Three sites have been identified across Hartlepool that will target specific markets:
+Three sites have been identified across Hartlepool that will target specific markets. the EZs have now been extended by 3 years to March 2018.

-- Hartlepool Docks an enhanced capital allowance scheme targeted at renewable energy and advanced engineering sectors. - Queens Meadow Business Park business rates discount for chemical and advanced engineering businesses. - Oakesway Business Park business rates discount particularly targeted at the renewable energy and advanced engineering sectors
+Hartlepool Docks - an enhanced capital allowance scheme targeted at renewable energy and advanced engineering sectors.

+Queens Meadow Business Park - business rates discount for process, renewables and advanced engineering businesses.

+Oakesway Business Park - business rates discount particularly targeted at the renewable energy and advanced engineering sectors.